alwaysbegrowing/arbor-contracts/spec/stateMachine.md

 ## Not fully paid and not matured

 - When maturity date passes move to "Not fully paid and matured"
-- Owner can fully pay and move to "Fully paid and not matured"
+- Anyone can fully pay and move to "Fully paid and not matured"

 ## Fully paid and not matured